Written by Gábor Pék

 We wish you a Merry Christmas!

-The US Postal Service launched their Informed Visibility program last year to provide better insight into their mailstream service.
+Reading Time: 3 minutes The US Postal Service launched its Informed Visibility program last year to provide better insight into their mailstream service.
 For example, one can obtain near real-time notifications about delivery dates and identify trends.
-However, they have made much more...
+However, they have made much more data available than intended, at least 60 million customers were exposed to anyone who is registered on http://www.usps.com.

-IT security is a really huge topic and until you find your first bug you can’t be sure that you have the required amount of knowledge, luck, and patience.
+Reading Time: 8 minutes IT security is a really huge topic and until you find your first bug you can’t be sure that you have the required amount of knowledge, luck, and patience.
 Joining the club of bug bounty hunters as a newbie is hard, so let me share my story with you.
-INVITE...

-The breach was discovered after Facebook saw an unusual spike of user activity that began on September 14, 2018.
-A few days later, on Tuesday, September 25, Facebook’s engineering team discovered an unprecedented security issue, that affected about 30 million users....
+Reading Time: 5 minutes The Facebook breach was discovered after the social media company saw an unusual spike of user activity that began on September 14, 2018.
+A few days later, on Tuesday, September 25, Facebook’s engineering team discovered an unprecedented security issue, that affected about 30 million users.
+The social media giant says the flaw has been patched, but the people behind this attack are still unknown.